 and that is why I went to Kyrgyzstan to go do a Trekking by Horse in Kyrgyzstan!

-So to go visit Kyrgyzstan like that is a great way to go somewhere I maybe otherwise wouldn’t have gone.
+To go visit Kyrgyzstan like that is a great way to go somewhere I maybe otherwise wouldn’t have gone.
 I hadn’t visited Central Asia yet and I really wanted to explore some of that too.
 And my visit had a real goal 🙂 A trekking by horse!

 I got in contact with Ishen of Shepherds Way Trekking and soon we got to a nice collaboration.
 He actually wanted to have a promo video about his trekking and I could make that while going on the trip for 6 days!
-I got some discount ofcourse and so for me having this blog as a hobby starts to give me some extras!!

-I went to the beautiful country of Kyrgyzstan!!
+Going to the beautiful country of Kyrgyzstan!

 I went on a 6 day trekking by horse in the mountains of Tien Shan.

 I flew to Bishkek where I met Ishen.
 After a breakfast that early morning we went to Barskoon, a 5-6 hour drive.
 He lives there with his wife and from there the trip would start.
 There were already a lot of other tourists in his homestay, a huge house with several rooms and a great warm… hot shower in a building in the garden.
 We needed to use that the same day.